-The Australian Sonographer Accreditation Registry (ASAR) has been appointed by the Australian Government to determine the minimum qualification criteria for sonographers accredited to practise in Australia, accredit sonography courses and maintain a registry of sonographers and accredited courses.
+The ASAR has been appointed by the Australian Government to determine the minimum qualification criteria for sonographers accredited to practise in Australia, accredit sonography courses and maintain a registry of sonographers and accredited courses.

 To practise as an accredited sonographer in New Zealand, The New Zealand Medical Radiation Technologists Board (NZMRTB) has prescribed one New Zealand postgraduate qualification for a person to be eligible for registration in the scope of practice of Sonographer: Postgraduate Diploma in Health Science (Ultrasound).

 Applicants to postgraduate sonography studies must be holders of degree-level qualifications in the health sciences.
 Most students have degrees in fields such as medical radiation technology, nuclear medicine technology, physiotherapy and nursing.
 Postgraduate programs are offered by distance learning and require students to undertake concurrent clinical training in a workplace.
 The entrance requirements will differ between institutions, so contacting a number of institutions to compare options is highly recommended.

 As with many other health professions, sonography is constantly evolving.
 The ASA has recently published Guiding Principles for Sonographer Education which we encourage future entrants to the profession to read and consider.
 All entrants into the profession should ensure the course of study they undertake is accredited by the ASAR or the NZMRTB as this is the only pathway to become an accredited sonographer.